 Double Tops & Bottoms

-Double tops and bottoms are reversal patterns that occur when the price touches the same level twice before moving in the opposite direction.
-For example, a stock trending lower may make a low, rebound from the low and make the same low once again.
-Traders will look to buy the stock after it rebounds past the preceding reaction high.
+Double tops and double bottoms are reversal patterns that occur when price touches the same level twice before moving in the opposite direction.
+For example, a stock trending lower may make a low, rebound from the low and make the same, or nearly the same low once again at a later date to retest it and make sure it holds.
+The type of price action can occur at a previous high, also.

 Head and Shoulders

 The head and shoulders is a reversal pattern that occurs when there’s a series of three highs or lows.
 The first and third highs or lows are roughly equal in price and the second high or low reaches an extreme.
-The combined pattern resembles a head with two shoulders.
+The combined events in price action resemble a head with two shoulders.
 Traders look for a reversal following the third high or low given the lack of momentum.
 The neckline is a trend line drawn using the two reaction highs or lows between the pattern.
+The validity of a head and shoulders pattern is strengthened if a lower low or higher high is made on the second reaction low or high in between the two shoulders.

-Some important tips to remember when trading chart patterns include:
+Some important tips to keep in mind when trading chart patterns include:

-- Pattern Strength – The strength of a chart pattern depends on the number of times the price reacts to the trend line, as well as the volume of the movements during those reactions.
-More high volume touches translates to a stronger signal.
+- Pattern Strength – In many cases, the strength of a chart pattern depends on the number of times the price reacts to the trend line, as well as the volume of the movements during those reactions.
+More high-volume touches translate to a stronger signal.

 - S/L and T/P Points – Stop losses (S/L) are often placed at the lower trend line of the chart pattern, while take profit (T/P) targets differ depending on the pattern.
 It’s a good idea to know these points before entering a trade.